safwan188/Resume_builder/readme.md

-# Resume Generator - README
+# Resume Builder - README

 ## Overview
 This project provides a tool to automatically generate a professional resume in PDF format using Markdown as the intermediate format.
 The program allows users to input their resume data in a structured JSON format and generates a beautifully formatted resume PDF using an online Markdown-to-PDF converter.